Think. Time. Tuesdays.

 What does it take to be an A+D firm leader?
 Create your own path to success with business strategy consultant and leadership coach, Elisabeth Sporer, AIA CIC, whose approach rooted in mindfulness is influenced by psychology and neuroscience.

-During this 90-minute, leadership-coaching-meets-personality-test interactive session, Elisabeth will share the various A+D leadership personalities and why personality tests matter; how values and communication styles influence firm culture and the skills an A+D practice leader needs to master—from knowing who they are with its limits and opportunities; to building and leading teams; to stewarding firm culture; and to staying on top of best practices.
+During this 90-minute, leadership-coaching-meets-personality-test interactive session, the various A+D leadership personalities are introduced and why personality tests matter; how values and communication styles influence firm culture and the skills an A+D practice leader needs to master—from knowing who they are with its limits and opportunities; to building and leading teams; to stewarding firm culture; and to staying on top of best practices.

-Participants will explore how to better understand and manage their physical, emotional and mental reactions, so that they can perform and behave more skillfully in particular under stress.
-Participants will gain competence in shifting from a reactive mode to a creative way of meeting challenging situations.
-Participants will gain competence in connecting with their core values; and learn practical tools to be present and to recognize the best path forward in the midst of challenging situations.
+Participants will explore how to better understand and manage their physical, emotional and mental reactions; and gain competence in shifting from a reactive mode to a creative way of meeting challenging situations; and gain competence in connecting with their core values; and learn practical tools to be present and to recognize the best path forward in the midst of challenging situations.

 SUCCESSION PLANNING